StablR/EURR-stablecoin-evm/doc/tokendesign.md

 - `owner` - re-assign any of the roles except for `admin`
 - `admin` - upgrade the contract, and re-assign itself

-SafeNed will control the address of all roles, minters will be controlled by the entities that the SafeNed `masterMinter` elects to make minters
+StablR will control the address of all roles, minters will be controlled by the entities that the StablR `masterMinter` elects to make minters

 ## ERC-20